Challenges Selling Solutions for Cyber Risk

 Share This TechTip

-Up until 6 years ago, I was able to get by in sales with a combination of my people skills, good problem-solving skills (especially around uncovering the depth of a problem), and solid math skills to connect a solution to the value of solving those problems (ROI).
+When I sold software in the past, I was able to get by in sales with a combination of my people skills, problem-solving skills (especially around uncovering the depth of a problem), and math skills to connect a solution to the value of solving those problems (ROI).

-My hope for today’s post is that I can help share some tips that worked for me, and ways to take it even further.
+In today’s post, I’ll share some tips that worked for me, and ways to take it even further.

-While cyber liability is different from cybersecurity products, services, and consulting, these are all complimentary solutions to the same problem: cyber risk.
+While cyber liability is different from cybersecurity solutions, these are all complimentary solutions to the same problem: cyber risk.

 A Quick Flashback

-I still remember the first conversation I had when someone confidently told me “I have no risk”.
+I still remember the first time someone confidently told me “I have no risk”.

 It was a 2-person chiropractor office local to me that I met through a chamber event.
 They were willing to take the time to speak with me and hear me out, but I just couldn’t wrap my head around their objection – the overconfidence was shocking, and I was (still am) legitimately concerned for their business.